jstrieb/groupme-latex/README.md

 Math is a common topic of many of my group chats, but the lack of inline LaTeX rendering makes certain discussions difficult.
-This bot detects any messages which are LaTeX equations (those beginning and ending with `$`), and subsequently renders them, sending the output to the group chat as an image.
+This bot detects any messages which are LaTeX equations (those beginning and ending with `$`, or starting with `[;` and ending with `;]`), and subsequently renders them, sending the output to the group chat as an image.
 The bot can also render short snippets of text, in addition to `tikz` plots.

 The bot runs using Python 3 and is designed to run using `cgi-bin`.
 It has only been tested with `apache2`.